Measuring Neurological Disorders of Movement

 Being able to accurately measure ataxia will help develop our understanding of these conditions and assist clinicians to monitor the effect of therapies and is very important in the development of new treatments.

-Research into an accurate measurement of cerebellar ataxia
+Research into an accurate measurement of and improved therapies for cerebellar ataxias

-Associate Professor David Szmulewicz is leading research into new technology that uitlises wearable sensors and artificial intelligence to produce more accurate measurements of ataxia.
+Associate Professor David Szmulewicz is leading research into new technologies that utilise wearable sensors and artificial intelligence to produce more accurate measurements of ataxia and the use of these technologies to improve therapies for a cerebellar ataxias.

 Next steps for Bionics Institute researchers